 Maybe it’s the geek association, but there’s something that puts sci-fi clunkers in a class of their own.
-"Riddick” may not quite gain entry to the hallowed pantheon of interstellar cheese of a “Battlefield Earth,” but it’s not far behind.
-Cult following of the "Pitch Black" may provide a brisk opening weekend, but U should brace for a dive soon after.
+“The Chronicles of Riddick” may not quite gain entry to the hallowed pantheon of interstellar cheese of a “Battlefield Earth,” but it’s not far behind.
+While “Pitch Black” had the virtue of being moody and unpretentious, this bloated, over-plotted sequel is a barely comprehensible barrage of rote clashes on grim planets between wooden characters led by human boulder Vin Diesel.
+Cult following of the 2000 release may provide a brisk opening weekend, but Universal should brace for a warp-speed dive soon after.

 Writer-director David Twohy infused the derivative, “Alien”-influenced story of “Pitch Black” with a creepy atmosphere and a fun ’50s B-grade feel.
 While that film grossed a modest $39 million at the domestic box office, it climbed steadily in stature as a video/DVD release.
 Given that less was more first time around in the story of a motley crew stranded on a steamy planet swarming with monstrous predators, Twohy’s decision to switch from simplicity to bombastic overkill in a lumbering tale of sectarian domination seems especially wrongheaded.

 While it has none of the bizarre personality, the convoluted new entry bears a passing resemblance to David Lynch’s “Dune” in its overstuffed narrative and emotional vacuum.
 There’s also a vague kinship in its conclusion to the warrior savior of the Frank Herbert classic, rather optimistically opening the door to another sequel.